Do you want to know how to name image files for SEO?

 Adding Alt text to your images is the best way to convey your message to search engine spiders.
 Google recommends that the Alt text should be present for each image, and it should describe the image.

 Most importantly, Alt text offers another opportunity to target the keywords phrases and thus help improve image optimization.
 For more details, please visit how to write Alt text for images for SEO.

 In the above image, you can see the Alt Text option that appears for every image.
-Here you can add your focus keyphrase with the description of the image.
+Here you can add a description of the image.

 SEO is a serious game, and image optimization is an important aspect of making your website SEO friendly and getting more targeted traffic.